aperezdc/dwt/dwt.rst

               Sets the font used by the terminal emulator.
 The font name is interpreted using FontConfig.
 The default is "terminus 11".

+-s BYTES, --scrollback=BYTES
+              Sets the size of the scrollback buffer.
+The default is 1024 bytes (1 kB).

 -b, --bold    Allow usage of bold font variants.

 -h, --help    Show a summary of available options.